 $ sbatch --comment ProjectA script.sh

 The sbatch command is a wrapper to the Slurm sbatch command.
 This script extends the standard sbatch functionality, enabling project tag management.

 Usually, a cluster can be used for multiple purposes and projects.
 When a user specifies the project related to a job, the underline system adds the correct aws-parallelcluster-project tag to the instances created to run the computation.

-In addition, the aws-parallelcluster-username and aws-parallelcluster-account tags link the instances to the user and account.
-This assignment can be used to bill the correct user or team for the used resources.
+In addition, the aws-parallelcluster-username tag link the instances to the user.
+This assignment can be used to bill the correct user for the used resources.

 The AWS Cost Explorer service is used to visualize, understand, and manage the HPC expenses related to your projects.
 Note that your account’s spending in Cost Explorer may take up to 24 hours to propagate.
 The following graphs are examples showing how you can group your costs by Projects and Job IDs.

 When the solution is deployed in a multiuser environment, you can also track the expenses of each user grouping the report by aws-parallelcluster-username.